zeisler/zeisler.github.io/resume/index.md

 ##Web Developer - **NorthTechDefense.com** ~ *9/2012 - 5/2013*
 * Worked with client to design PHP web-based e-commerce application including database, security, and user interface design.
-* Built MySQL DB with 60,000 rows of addresses, geocoded and searchable through Google Maps API.
+* Using Google Maps API and MySQL I created 60,000 rows of geocoded searchable addresses.
-* Implemented security for user account sign-ups involving hashed/salted passwords on the client in JavaScript; never exposing passwords in transit or at rest in plan text.
+* Implemented security for user account login involving hashed and salted passwords on the client in JavaScript; never exposing passwords in transit or at rest in plan text.

-##Freelance Technical Support ~ *2011 - 2012*
-* Marketed business using Google Adwords to find client leads
-* Designed and implemented a long distance (3/4mile) wireless network in a treed area for residential client

 ## Mt Hood/Portland Community College ~ *2011 - 2013*
 * Team leader for technical writing project to create visual and textual instruction to go along with a hypothetical product.